ricca509/ricca509.github.io/index.md

 - 2012: TripTapp.com

-  I’m the co-founder of www.triptapp.com: after the development of the web application (the first MVP is currently online), I’m designing our mobile application.
+  Co-founder of [triptapp.com](www.triptapp.com): after the development of the web application (the first MVP is currently online), I’m designing our mobile application.
 The webapp development involved social authentication, a NoSQL database (mongoDB), an API to interface with Google Maps, a client side app to handle data about places positions, like, etc and a REST API to handle AJAX calls.
 The new mobile app will use a REST API in Node.js as backend and HTML5 with Backbone.js (accessing the device’s features through Cordova/PhoneGap).
 Built using HTML5/CSS3, LESS, Backbone.js, jQuery, Twitter Bootstrap, Yii Framework (PHP), mongoDB.
 Integrated with Google Maps, Hosted on Windows Azure (Linux VM)

 ---